10 Ways to Create New Variables in Displayr

 - The NET is not guaranteed to be 100%.
 With a nominal variable set (i.e., a variable set with mutually exclusive and exhaustive categories), the NET will always be 100%, but this is not the case for NETs of binary data.
 In the example below, the table is showing the proportion of people that like each of the different brands shown.
 2% of the people like none of the brands, and so the NET is only 98%.

 - The NET is not the sum of the other percentages in the table.
 It is computed as an OR operation.
 For a nominal variable set, the OR operation is the same as the sum, but this is the exception rather than the rule.

 - Where you have missing values, a NET is only computed based on people that have no missing data.
-If you want to change this, the trick is to recode the data (e.g., Data Manipulation > Data Values > Missing Values).
+If you want to change this, the trick is to recode the data (e.g., select the variable in the Data Sets tree, then from the DATA VALUES section of the Object Inspector select Values > Missing Values).
 This lets you treat the missing values as either a 0 or a 1.